 I’ve had just one public collaborative experience like theirs.
 This past August I was playing shakuhachi at the Society for Buddhist-Christian Studies conference at Pacific Lutheran University in Tacoma, Washington.
 I had already done a couple of solos in PLU’s beautiful new concert hall when I met a Buddhist monk, Rev. Kusala, from Los Angeles.
 He mentioned that he played the blues harmonica and used it in his prison work with teenagers.
 After improvising together for a half-hour, we decided that at the evening’s concert, he’d join me at the end of an old Sui-Zen piece called Matsu Kazé (Wind in the Pines).

 So, that night while I played, he sat beside me on the stage in his Zen robes.
 Then, as I blew the last note of Matsu Kazé, Kusala got up, brought the harmonica out of his pocket and began blowing steadily in the same pitch.
 Soon, we were picking up steam together for a few miles, and then I dropped into the background and played a simple drone accompaniment to his stunning southern blues piece.
 We got a standing ovation from the delegates.
 It was my first public improvisation, and I was thrilled.
 I felt guilty the next night because as I rose to play, I saw a Japanese delegate walk out of the hall.
 I imagined that he was upset that I was mixing traditional Japanese Zen music with blues.
+My shakuhachi tutor, Yodo Kurahashi, had told me that he knew many shakuhachi masters who could not tolerate western music.
 Who knows why he walked out?
 But I was alerted to a conflict within me, and a new realization that perhaps it is time for me to step out of the pure Sui-Zen music into something that is more. . .well, more me.
 Playing with Rev. Kusala felt liberating and seemed to bring joy to others.

 Now, in the Belfast Waterfront Hall, Michael and Dierdre have unknowingly given me permission to bring even more of myself into my music.
 Their offering allows more emotional depth and more heart-felt passion than I’ve experienced through my Japanese Sui-Zen pieces.
 And I want that for myself.